denten-books/plain-text/2-surface.md

 Advances in magnetic storage in the field of audio recording and in supercomputer applications like the Mark III found their way into the business and home offices a decade later, in the 1960s.
-In 1964, IBM combined magnetic tape storage with its *Selectric* line of electric typewriters, introducing the Magnetic Tape Selectric (MT/ST) line of typewriters to the mass market.
-Writing for the *Encyclopedia of Library and Information Science* in 1992, Daniel Eisenberg mentions the MT/ST as one of the first word processors, defined by the ability to record strokes and to print them onto paper as a separate operation [@eisenberg_word_1992].
+In 1964, IBM combined magnetic tape storage with its *Selectric* line of electric typewriters.
+The Selectric typewriter is notable because it was one of the first typewriters to transform the mechanical action of the keyboard into binary electric signal.
+For this reason, it could serve as an input device for a variety of early computing platforms.
+Combined with magnetic tape storage into the MT/ST unit, the Selectric typewriter become one of the first true word processors [@eisenberg_word_1992].
+Word processing, in contemporary sense, identifies the ability to record strokes and to print them onto paper in separate stages.
+Temporary magnetic media storage is what enabled the gap between input and output.

 Built on a simpler architecture than its supercomputer cousins, the MT/ST used a single tape read and write mechanism.
 An advertisement in the American Bar Association circa 1968 calls it the $10,000 typewriter that is "worth every penny."
 Before, the typist would have to stop and erase every mistake, the copy reads.
 But with IBM MT/ST it is possible to to "backspace, retype, and keep going."
 The mistake is changed on magnetic tape, "where all typing is recorded and played back correctly at incredible speed" [@association_aba_1966, 998].
 But just as it was with the Mark III, information stored on the magnetic tape was absolutely invisible to the typist.
 At the time, the only way to verify the magnetic inscription was to print it out.

 What was gained in the freeing of text from the confines of immutable media like ink and paper, was gotten at the price of legibility.
 Encoding used by